xpack-dev-tools/meson-build-xpack/README-BUILD.md

 There are two types of builds:

-- local/native builds, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes.
+- **local/native builds**, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes;
-- distribution builds, which create the archives distributed as binaries; expected to run on most modern systems.
+- **distribution builds**, which create the archives distributed as binaries; expected to run on most modern systems.

+This page documents the distribution builds.

+For native builds, see the `build-native.sh` script. (to be added)

 ## Repositories